There's nothing like getting rewarded every time you swipe.

 Redeem your Chase Freedom Unlimited® rewards for cash back or Ultimate Rewards points (worth 1 cent each for cash back and travel), which you can combine with points earned through Chase Freedom® card's 5 percent cash-back rewards opportunities.
 Or, transfer your points to your Chase Sapphire Preferred® card and get more value for your points when you redeem them through Chase®'s travel portal.
 You won't find this flexibility with most cash-back cards, but it's a smart strategy to amass rewards -- and cash in on their value -- more quickly.

 With Blue Cash Preferred® Card from American Express, there aren't rotating rewards categories, but it does have a tiered rewards structure.
-You earn 6 percent cash back at U.S. supermarkets on up to $6,000 a year, 3 percent cash back at U.S. gas stations and select U.S. department stores and 1 percent cash back on all other purchases.
+You earn 6 percent cash back at U.S. supermarkets on up to $6,000 a year, 3 percent cash back at U.S. gas stations and 1 percent cash back on all other purchases.
 Though the Blue Cash Preferred® Card from American Express card works if you prefer more straightforward rewards, it has drawbacks.
 There's a $95 annual fee, a 2.7 percent foreign transaction fee and 3 percent balance transfer fee (with a $5 minimum).
-The annual fee alone will eat into your rewards if you don't spend at least $105 a month on groceries, so this card is best for everyday spending if you pay off your balance in full every month.
+The annual fee alone can eat into your rewards if you don't spend at least $105 a month on groceries, so this card is best for everyday spending if you pay off your balance in full every month.
 Terms apply.
 See Rates and Fees

 The best cash-back credit cards cater to both types of consumers: those who enjoy the gamesmanship of maximizing their rewards and those who'd rather avoid all the fuss.
 Decide which category you fall into and thoroughly research the rewards structure and redemption options before you get lured in by an attractive sign-up bonus.
 Doing this due diligence will help you find a card that will work for you long after the flashy intro offers expire.